janogonzalez/priorityqueuejs/Readme.md

 ### PriorityQueue#deq()

-Dequeues the top element of the `PriorityQueue`.
+Dequeues the top element of the priority queue.
 Throws an `Error` when the queue is empty.

 ### PriorityQueue#empty()

-Returns whether the `PriorityQueue` is empty or not.
+Returns whether the priority queue is empty or not.

 ### PriorityQueue#enq(element)

-Enqueues the `element` at the end of the `PriorityQueue` and returns its new size.
+Enqueues the `element` at the priority queue and returns its new size.

 ### PriorityQueue#peek()

-Peeks at the top element of the `PriorityQueue`.
+Peeks at the top element of the priority queue.
 Throws an `Error` when the queue is empty.

 ### PriorityQueue#size()

-Returns the size of the `PriorityQueue`.
+Returns the size of the priority queue.

 ## Testing